AdaCore/training_material/courses/rust_essentials/030_types_and_values/02_variables.rst

 - **Immutable** = **unchangeable**

-- This is a core concept in Rust
+- This is a core concept

   - The **compiler** will generate errors on assignment